Tag: holiness

 As much as we often think that the US is unique, we aren’t.
 There are countries with greater racism problems, and there are countries with lesser.
 It doesn’t that it is there.
 Often the tensions are just as strong elsewhere, sometimes even stronger.
 The question is, how do we resolve it?

 The answer lies in Rwanda.
 Decades ago, there was a massive shift between the two primary (but not only) groups, the Tutsi and Hutu.
-Through a combination of internal politics, German and Belgium historical politics, and Roman Catholic historical misunderstandings, there was a mass killing (often called genocide) of Tutsi people.
+Through a combination of internal , German and Belgium historical politics, and Roman Catholic historical misunderstandings, there was a mass killing (often called genocide) of Tutsi people.

 This is a prime example because the entire scenario is a mess.
 According to some historians, the “separation” of the Tutsi/Hutu is a 20th Century (political) invention.
 Others claim that they have always been distinct.
 Add internal animosities, colonialist history, and religious teachings, there is no singular cause.
 It just blew up.

 In such a scenario, there is light.
 There is a village where both victim Tutsi and aggressor Hutu.
 In a recent interview, a man and a woman talked about their lives in the village as neighbors.
-You heard the they have for each other, and how they look out for one another.
-Then you heard that the man killed the woman’s .
+You heard the love they have for each other, and how they look out for one another.
+Then you heard that the man killed the woman’s family.

 Where’s the justice?
 Exactly.
 Whose justice?
 The woman who will never get her family back?
 Will she live and writhe in anger?
 The man?
 Who followed others, yet took responsibility, and still has nightmares of what he did?
 Especially, as he hurt a woman that he knows and loves.